MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-tutorial-predictive-model-train.md

 ## Clean up resources

-If you're not going to continue with this tutorial, delete the TutorialDB database from your SQL Database server.
+If you're not going to continue with this tutorial, delete the TutorialDB database.

 ## Next steps